 Because of their dependency on water, fishing cats are threatened by the loss of wetlands, swamps and mangrove habitats.
-Urbanisation, farming and other human-animal conflict also mean that populations are set to drop by up to 30%.
-The fishing cat is listed as Vulnerable on the IUCN Red List.
+Urbanization, farming and other human-animal conflict also mean that populations are set to drop by up to 30%, and the fishing cat is listed as Vulnerable on the IUCN Red List.

-Over the 28 days of February the Association of Zoos and Aquariums Fishing Cat Species Survival Plan (@FishingCatSSP) in conjunction with the Fishing Cat Working Group (@fishingcatwg) will be sharing their expertise knowledge via cartoons, videos and other engaging educational material.
-The Fishing Cat Working Group consists of conservationists and researchers working toward a single dream – a world with functioning floodplains and coastal ecosystems which would ensure that the fishing cat survives for future generations.
+Over the 28 days of February the Association of Zoos and Aquarium’s Fishing Cat Species Survival Plan (@FishingCatSSP) in conjunction with the Fishing Cat Conservation Alliance (@FishingCatConservationAlliance) will be sharing their expertise knowledge via cartoons, videos and other engaging educational material.

 In doing so, the Fishing Cat Conservation Alliance hopes to inspire in both children and adults the necessity to act on behalf of such an incredible small wild cat, to join hands as a passionate community of fishing cat enthusiasts, and to in turn protect wetland ecosystems and all species they support.

 Well, because February 2nd is World Wetlands Day!
 So what better ambassador for the conservation of this ecosystem than the King of the Wetlands,

 Like and share your favourite fishing cat posts, photos, stories or artwork.

 You can use the hashtag – #FishingCatFebruary and #FishingCatFeb – when posting on social media.

 Don’t forget to tag us! @fishingcatscahinCatConservationAlliance

 A Fabulous Fishing Cat February!